rj9935/run_analysis.R/README.md

 names(data)         <- gsub(")","",names(data),fixed=TRUE)
 names(data)         <- gsub("bodybody","body",names(data))
 ```
 The 1st gsub() command replaces hyphens by periods and sets all characters to lower case.
 The next two gsub() commands remove the opening and closing brackets which are illegal in R variable names.
-The final gsub() command
-fixes instances where some columns labels include "bodybody" instead of "body".
+The final gsub() command fixes instances where some columns labels include "bodybody" instead of "body".

 Step 5 creates the tidy summary data set:

 ```
 meandatawide 		<- ddply(data, c("subject","activity"), numcolwise(mean))
 ```
-Use of ddply() here makes the code very compact - some additional commented out code is provided in the script
+Use of ddply() here makes the code very compact.
-which calculates the same answer using nested for loops - this was used to verify that the ddply() technique
-is producing a correct answer.

 ### Usage